gingerbeardman/gingerbeardman.github.io/_posts/2023-01-09-working-around-the-youtube-channel-rss-limit.md

 ## Important: getting back on track

 After you've retrieved the historic videos, you should change the RSS feed link in your reader back to the YouTube channel link.
-This will let you keep the historic entries that you need to catch up on and retrieve any future videos from the standard YouTube feed, so you're not relying on a third party service.
+This will let you keep the historic videos from the workaround source and retrieve any future videos from the standard YouTube feed, so you're not relying on a third party service.